Suspect At Large After Long Island Bank Robbery

-A suspect is on the loose after a midday robbery at a Long Island bank.
+A suspect is at large after a midday bank robbery on Long Island.

-The man entered Suffolk Federal Credit Union, located at 3681 Horseblock Road, approached a teller, and demanded money, Suffolk County Police said.
+A man entered TD Bank, located at 714 Smithtown Bypass, at approximately 11:50 a.m. and handed a teller a note indicating he had a gun and demanding cash, Suffolk County Police said.

-The teller complied and gave the suspect cash from the drawer.
-The suspect fled on foot.
+The teller complied with the suspect’s demands and gave him cash from the drawer, according to police.
+The robber fled on foot.

-The robber is described as white, approximately 5-foot-10, thin, and in his late 20s or early 30s.
-He was wearing a white T-shirt and cargo shorts.
+He is described as being white, approximately 5-foot-9 with a heavy build and short black hair.
+He was wearing a Dallas Cowboys face mask, a dark sweatshirt, red or orange shorts, and black sneakers.

 Check back to Daily Voice for updates.